mindyh/Moon/_posts/2013-11-22-my-hapkit-journey-calibrating.md

 layout: post
 guid: http://mindyhuang.me/blog/?p=55
 permalink: /my-hapkit-journey-calibrating/
-categories:
-  - Projects
 tags:
   - haptics
+  - project
+  - hapkit
-  - hardware
+  - coding
 comments: true
-project: true
 ---
 This week, the lab consisted of calibrating the sensors and outputting a specified force.
 It as the first time we got to program the board.
 And as a software person, it was very exciting.
 Getting to learn Arduino was one of the main reasons I decided to take this course.